adrianagiongo/RhizoWheat-ms1/scripts/readme.md

 - jki_seq1_taxa.xlsx

 ### 3. Rename NA
-This script replaces NA for the latest taxonomy found for an ASV.
+This script replaces NA for the latest taxonomy found for an ASV.\
+Source = joey711/phyloseq#850

 ### 4. Clean dataset
 This script removes unwanted taxonomic groups from the dataset.